How do I know the country is safe for travellers?

 Do I need a PCR test before leaving Australia and how do I get that?

-Yes.
+Australia no longer requires that but your destination country probably will.
 Simply Google “PCR test for travellers” and you should find a pathology lab near you that delivers quick results.
 When you make the test booking you’ll be given a PIN number which will allow you to open your test result, which comes as an email.
 It’s important to print this out in colour.
 We can assist if you have any problems or concerns.
 Note the publicly funded PCR tests will not provide the proof you need to travel overseas.

-What happens if I get symptoms on the tour?
+What happens if I get symptoms on the tour

 We will have antigen test kits with us.
 These give a quick result although they are not as effective as a PCR test.
 If the antigen test returns a positive result we’ll help you get a PCR test.
 You’ll be asked to stay in isolation until the test result confirms whether you are infected.